agungTuanany/ADVANCE-WEBDEV-BOOTCAMP-COLT-STEEL/README.md

 	25. REDUX

-It worh it to assign to the Udemy to learn fundamental JavaScript with Colt Stelee.
+It worth it to assign to the Udemy to learn fundamental JavaScript with Colt Stelee.

 Thank you so much with Colt Steele,Tim Garcia.
 Mat, Elie Schoopick.